 With these aids, Niehaus completed the marble bust in 1891.
 He created a genial, plausible portrait with more animation and variety than are found in many posthumous likenesses.
 The slight turn of the inclined head, the hint of a smile that plays about the lips, the tousled hair, and the casual deployment of the shirtfront and cravat all contribute to a loosening of the frontal pose and a pleasant informality.
 Niehaus also enhances the sense of physical presence through the wavy rhythm of the wide, pliable lapels and coat front, and by fairly deep undercutting in the costume.

 While much of his early sculpture emphasized classical themes, it was for his portrait monuments that Niehaus was best known.
-These include a bronze statue of Admiral Oliver Hazard Perry in Buffalo, New York; marble likenesses of Puritan clergymen Thomas Hooker and John Davenport in Hartford, Connecticut; equestrian statues of Generals Ulysses S. Grant in New York City and Nathan B. Forrest in Memphis, Tennessee; and bronze statues of German physician Samuel Hahnemann and American naval hero John Paul Jones in Washington, D.C.
+These include a bronze statue of Commodore Oliver Hazard Perry in Buffalo, New York; marble likenesses of Puritan clergymen Thomas Hooker and John Davenport in Hartford, Connecticut; equestrian statues of Generals Ulysses S. Grant in New York City and Nathan B. Forrest in Memphis, Tennessee; and bronze statues of German physician Samuel Hahnemann and American naval hero John Paul Jones in Washington, D.C.
 Niehaus’s bust of James A. Garfield is located in the Marble Room in the Senate wing of the Capitol.
 In all, the artist is represented by 10 sculptures in the Capitol.
 Besides completing the Garfield and Tompkins busts, Niehaus designed both of Ohio’s official statues (Garfield and William Allen) and six other likenesses for the National Statuary Hall Collection.